 In partnership with the Foundation for Family Development, this project serves the children, youth, and women from the communities of Dos Cerros (Two Hills), a cluster of low-income neighborhoods that have been some of the most affected by violence in the city of Monterrey.
 This is a relationship-based ministry, walking alongside families and individuals who are struggling with poverty and violence in their communities.

-This project will enable participants to break the cycles of poverty and violence by furthering their educational and occupational opportunities as well as preparing them holistically to resolve conflict in non-violent ways.
-The educational components will work in and with the public school system to facilitate violence prevention courses, teach English, and offer tutoring in other academic areas.
+This project enables participants to break the cycles of poverty and violence by furthering their educational and occupational opportunities as well as preparing them holistically to resolve conflict in non-violent ways.
+The educational components work in and with the public school system to facilitate violence prevention courses, teach English, and offer tutoring in other academic areas.

 $54 – Session of English class for youth

 $715 – Violence prevention course in junior high school

 To read stories and updates on our blog related to this project, click here.